 Palo Alto, CA 94305-5406

-Basic Life Sci Res Assoc, Rad/Canary Center at Stanford for Cancer Early Detection
+Basic Life Res Scientist, Rad/Canary Center at Stanford for Cancer Early Detection

 Current Role at Stanford Dr. Fatih Inci’s area of excellence in research is to create micro- and nano-scale platform technologies at the intersection of medicine, biomedical engineering, biotechnology, chemistry, and materials science by manipulating biomolecules, cells and viruses in small volumes that offers precise solutions for real-world challenges in clinical diagnostics, personalized medicine, early cancer detection, forensic science, and biomarker discovery.